Your browser does not support script The Compact Leica Cameras - Thorsten Overgaard's Leica Photography Pages

 As a spoiler alert, let me just tell that the Leica Digilux 2 with its mere 5MP and an excellent Leica lens turned into such a lovable camera that many bought two and still have a hard time getting the smile off their face.
 I myself have three of them and have used the Leica Digilux 2 extensively from 2004 to 2009 when the Leica M9 replaced the Leica Digilux 2 for me.
 I've written a longer, 5-page user-report over several ears of use, with hints and tips on how to use this camera: "Leica Digilux 2 for professional photojournalistic use".

-Singer Lene Nystrøm of Aqua.
+Singer Lene Nystrøm of the Danish pop group Aqua (Barbie Girl).
 Leica Digilux 2 with flash (using warm gel filter on the flash as described in the article "Leica Digilux 2 for professional photojournalistic use". © Thorsten Overgaard.

-Singer Lene Nystrøm of Aqua.
+Singer Lene Nystrøm of the Danish pop group Aqua (Barbie Girl).
 Leica Digilux 2 with flash (using warm gel filter on the flash as described in the article "Leica Digilux 2 for professional photojournalistic use". © Thorsten Overgaard.

 The Leica Digilux 2 became the first "vintage digital camera" in the sense that it's probably the first ever digital camera that didn't end up in the electronics graveyard but stayed in action and in high esteem many years after its release.
 When introduced it was a $1,700 camera, and today one will find second-hand offerings from $300 - $2,000.